GannettDigital/api-docs/source/includes/_authentication.md

 }

 ```

-This access token is what you’ll pass in the authorization header for any report API request.
-The refresh token is what you will use to request a new access token when it expires.
-It is very important that you save the refresh token otherwise you won’t be able to request a new access token.
-If this ever happens then you need to reauthenticate and obtain a new authorization token which can be used to obtain a new access_token and refresh_token.
+### Authorization Token (Direct access method)

-**NOTE: When you request / refresh an access token you’ll be provided with a new refresh token.**
+Another way to get the Authorization, Access and Refresh tokens today is to use the direct access approach.
+OAuth 2 provides a "password" grant type which can be used to exchange a username and password for an Access token directly.
+This method is easier to use for straight API integrations where user interaction isn't desired or possible.

-## Direct Authentication method
+Replace the CLIENT_ID, CLIENT_SECRET, USERNAME and PASSWORD with the correct values for your account.

 ```ruby
 require 'uri'